 In their judicial review the Divisional Court specifically prioritised the ECHR rights of voters over Woolas' Article 10 rights:

 This argument relies on Article 17, which is designed to prevent one right being used towards the "destruction" of another.
-Jacob Rowbottom argues that this approach might be a bit extreme (effectively placing "dishonest speech alongside holocaust denial and neo-Nazi speech") and instead argues that the restrictions in section 2 of Article 10 are sufficient in themselves to justify interventions against misleading speech.70 But either way:
+Jacob Rowbottom argues that this approach is extreme (effectively placing "dishonest speech alongside holocaust denial and neo-Nazi speech") and instead argues that the restrictions in section 2 of Article 10 are sufficient in themselves to justify interventions against misleading speech.80 Either way:

-As we saw earlier the ECHR did make the court nervous about too expansive a view of the existing law, but it shouldn't be taken as a given that the ECHR inherently empowers candidates or campaigners to overcome any restraints of law.
-British systems are still perfectly capable of making this decision - if there was the will to do so.
+As explored earlier the ECHR did make the court nervous about too expansive a view of the existing law, but it should not be taken as a given that the ECHR inherently empowers candidates or campaigners to overcome any restraints of law.
+British systems are perfectly capable of making this decision, when guided by legislation.

 Another argument made is that there are special time pressures involved in political advertising that make judgements impossible.
-This, again, is politicians arguing that their business is a special case when a great amount of political adverts could be dealt with at the pace everyone else works to.
+However, a great amount of political adverts could be dealt with at the pace everyone else works to.
 The last successful political ASA complaint (Demon Eyes) was made a year before the next general election.
 In the AV referendum the contested £250 million figure was first introduced in February before a May vote.
 There's nothing inherently unworkable about dealing with these kinds of claims well before the vote.

 But what about a matter in the last weeks of the campaign?
-How could those possibly be dealt with in time?
-The New Zealand ASA has a cunning solution to this problem: they just do it quicker.
+The New Zealand ASA has a solution to this problem: they do it quicker.
 On complaints made in the run-up to an election the following procedure is used:

 In South Australia the Electoral Commission similarly tries to resolve the issue quickly:

-Towards the very end you could certainly argue there's not much point doing anything at all (what's the value of restraining an advert with only days to go?) but this special time pressure applies to a very small part of the campaign.
+Towards the very end you could certainly argue there is not much point doing anything at all, but this special time pressure applies to a very small part of the campaign.
 That some adverts might not be able to be judged in time does not mean that regulating political advertising three months or a year beforehand is pointless.
-A false claim repeated for an entire year before an election is arguably more of a problem than one made at the very last minute.
-After all, they wouldn't let them keep saying it if it wasn't true.
+A false claim repeated for an entire year before an election is more of a problem than one made at the very last minute.
+Given the general perception that political advertising is no less regulated than any other, people might reasonably conclude that the ad would not be allowed to be re-used if it was not true.

-An idea that keeps coming up is the notion that we already have a body in place to judge if claims are true: the electorate.
-As we have seen the courts argue that voters are miraculously more able to judge misleading claims about politics than they are about people.
+An idea that keeps coming up is that we already have a body in place to judge if claims are true: the electorate.
+The courts argue that voters are miraculously more able to judge misleading claims about politics than they are about people.
 Similarly the Conservative Party argued in their submission to the Electoral Commission that "if electors are unhappy with the tone of political advertising they are well placed to voice that disapproval and withdraw their support for any political party engaging in such behaviour.
-In this context, self regulation already exists".74
+In this context, self regulation already exists".84

-However, as an Australian report on political advertising pointed out, this is a historically familiar argument and it was "once also alleged that the market would operate to allow consumers to ascertain the truth about products".75 If the public truly are the best judge of the veracity of claims, we should ask not just whether an ASA-like body should police political claims, but whether the ASA should exist at all.
-It's one thing to argue that there are no suitable judges for the democratic process - quite another that the electorate are especially well-placed to do the role.
+But as an Australian report on political advertising pointed out, this is a historically familiar argument and it was "once also alleged that the market would operate to allow consumers to ascertain the truth about products".86 If the public truly are the best judge of the truth of claims, we should ask not just whether an ASA-like body should police political claims, but whether the ASA should exist at all.

 Defending a ban on broadcast political advertising, Lord Bingham argued that the playing field should be level in terms of what arguments were present, but that working out which argument was best should be left to the public: